ZebMcKayhan/WireguardManager/README.md

 Inside wgm we will setup the routing rules so that the guest network will be routed out wg12.

-however, there is a snag... the routing table used for wg12 (which we are about to redirect guest network packages to) does only contain routes to internet via wg12 and to our local/main network. this means that there are no information there back to our guest network for packages destined TO our guest networks. that leaves us with 2 options:
+however, there is a snag... the routing table used for wg12 (which we are about to redirect guest network packets to) does only contain routes to internet via wg12 and to our local/main network.
+This means that there are no information there back to our guest network for packets destined TO our guest networks.
+That leaves us with 2 options:
 * 1) Add routes for our guest network in that table
-* 2) redirect packages TO our guest network to main table.
+* 2) redirect packets TO our guest network to main table.

 I have choosen to use option 2 because it is easier, since it does not require scripting.